Deep learning solutions to telescope pointing and guiding: Acquisition

-While the errors in our neural network model are still relatively large in absolute terms, for example compared to the maximal precision afforded by the resolution of the star tracker camera ($\sim 6-7 ''$), the historical data logs are missing some relevant data that might lead to an improved solution.
+Even more encouraging, our best model has an error level that lies in the maximal precision afforded by the resolution of the star tracker camera ($\sim 6-7 ''$), and the historical data logs are missing some relevant data that might lead to an even more improved solution.
 For example we do not have data on which instrument was being used for each target, nor which instruments were mounted at the time, which affect the weight and balance of the telescope.
 Finally, while the Star Tracker camera is aligned to the telescope azimuth and elevation, it is not directly aligned to every instrument’s focal plane (some of which have field derotators), which could introduce additional errors.
-These features could all be included in future telemetry recorded with an eye towards developing new pointing models, and then easily ingested into the neural network training.
+These features could all be included in future telemetry recorded with an eye towards developing new pointing models, and then easily ingested into the neural network and XGBoost training.